 Maple Syrup: Feel free to substitute this for another liquid sweetener of your choice, such as rice malt syrup, brown rice syrup, date syrup, or agave.

 Coconut Flour: This is used to bind and thicken the dough without the need for extra sweetness like confectioners’ sugar.
-You may also use almond flour or oat flour instead (though I haven’t tried either).
+You may also use the double amount of almond flour or oat flour instead (though I haven’t tried the latter).
 I wouldn’t recommend general flours unless heat treated first, as consuming raw flour isn’t a good idea.

 Vanilla Extract: You could also use vanilla bean paste.